rapidsai/docs/api.md

-# RAPIDS API Docs
+# RAPIDS API Documentation

-Access our current docs for the RAPIDS projects below.
-Docs are available in both "stable" and "nightly" versions.
-The description of each is below to help select the docs that fit your needs.
+Explore documentation for current and previous RAPIDS releases.
+Each project card links to its available documentation versions and related resources.

-STABLE
+Stable
-: Current release docs; considered to be stable.
+: Documentation for the current release, recommended for most users.

-NIGHTLY
+Nightly
-: Work-in-progress release docs; considered to be unstable and released nightly.
+: Documentation for the upcoming release, generated from development branches.

-LEGACY
+Legacy
-: Previous release docs; available for reference.
+: Documentation for the previous release, retained for reference.

 ## RAPIDS APIs